 The centre-back was one of three summer signings for Real Madrid in 2004, joining at the same time as Water Samuel and Michael Owen.
 There’s no denying he was an impressive defender and had promise, but the Englishman was injury-prone and was carrying an injury when Real Madrid signed him.

 Woodgate didn’t make any appearances in his first season and when he did finally make his Real Madrid debut, the scored an own goal and was sent off.
-He lasted just two seasons in Spain before being loaned, and eventually sold, to Middlesbrough – whom he currently manages.
+He lasted just two seasons in Spain before being loaned, and eventually sold, to Middlesbrough – whom he managed without too much success.